Jacques Le Chevallier: Biography

 His father was a representative in the architecture circles and his mother an art teacher in Paris.

 As a child, Le Chevallier attended the École natione des Arts décoratifs between 1911 and 1915 where he was a student of Paul Renouard and Eugene Morand.
 Although mobilized during World War I, Le Chevallier eventually became a master artisan in 1920 in the studio of Louis Barillet with whom he remained until 1945.

 Le Chevallier was a member of the Société des artistes décorateurs and secretary of the Salon d'Automne, in which he sometimes participated in as an artist doing paintings and watercolors.
 He was also one of the 25 founding members of the Union des Artistes Moderne (UAM) in 1929.

 In 1948, Le Chevallier organized the Centre d’Art sacré in collaboration with Maurice Rocher and has been a lecturer in stained glass windows at the École supérieure des Beaux-Arts.

-His Works
+Works

 He is among others known for his production of luminaries during the 1920s and 1930s.
 He used industrial materials to create lamps designed for individuals in general or to be used in well-defined architectural projects.

 Le Chevallier also created a number of stained glass windows in the studio of Louis Barillet, 15 Square de Vergennes, for the French Pavilion at the Exposition international des Arts décoratifs de 1925 in Paris.